 Here is some information about our post-doctoral fellowship:

 JFK Partners—Colorado’s University Center of Excellence in Developmental Disabilities (UCEDD) and Leadership Education in Neurodevelopmental Disabilities (LEND) is the major training facility for the Autism and Developmental Disabilities Program.
 The training emphasizes an interdisciplinary approach to research, assessment, and intervention, family support, service coordination, and community integration to meet the needs of persons with developmental disabilities.
 Development of disciplinary and interdisciplinary expertise, leadership and consultation skills and research as well as clinical growth are the goals of the postdoctoral training program.
 The Psychology Post-Doctoral Fellow participates in interdisciplinary evaluations, interventions and consultation with a wide range of persons with intellectual and developmental disabilities (IDD) with an emphasis on working with individuals with ASD across the lifespan.
 The fellow also attends seminars offered at JFK Partners and in the Department of Developmental Pediatrics through Children’s Hospital Colorado, and is expected to pursue a research project in developmental disabilities.

-The Psychology Post-Doctoral Fellowship typically includes: 55% specialized clinical training (assessment, intervention, consultation) in IDD with an emphasis on ASD, 30% research, and 15% didactics (seminars, workshops, observations in various settings).
-As part of the research time, the postdoctoral fellow will be able to work on a DOD funded randomized controlled trial examining the efficacy of the adapted Facing Your Fears program for teens with ASD/IDD and anxiety.
-In addition, there will be an attempt, within these general parameters, to tailor training to the post-doctoral fellow’s expertise and learning goals.
-There are two licensed psychologists who supervise and mentor JFK post-doctoral fellows as primary faculty.
+The Psychology Post-Doctoral Fellowship typically includes: 60% specialized clinical training (assessment, intervention, consultation) in IDD with an emphasis on ASD, 25% research, and 15% didactics (seminars, workshops, observations in various settings).
+As part of their research time, the postdoctoral fellow will work on a PCORI funded comparative effectiveness trial examining Facing Your Fears – School Based program and Zones of Regulation in public schools for autistic students with anxiety.
+We work to individually tailor training experiences to the post-doctoral fellow’s expertise and learning goals.
+Several licensed psychologists supervise and mentor JFK post-doctoral fellows as primary faculty.
 Fellows will also have the opportunity to work with additional faculty in activities such as group therapy supervision of the Facing Your Fears program (link).